Relay.app vs OpenClaw

 Decorative image

-Relay.app and OpenClaw are both riding the AI automation wave in 2026.
-However, they're solving fundamentally different problems, so if you're picking between the two, it's not a total apples-to-apples comparison.
+Relay.app and OpenClaw are two of the most talked-about AI automation tools in 2026.
+But they solve fundamentally different problems, so picking between them isn't really an apples-to-apples comparison.

-Relay.app is a user-friendly workflow automation platform.
+Relay.app is a cloud-based workflow automation platform built for teams.
 You describe what you want in plain language, and the Relay.app Agent builds the workflow for you.
-It connects to over 200 apps, runs 24/7 whether you're at your computer or not, and offers human-in-the-loop approvals so you can review what the AI does before anything important goes live.
-It's built for teams and both technical and non-technical users who need reliable, repeatable business automations.
+It connects to over 200 apps, runs 24/7 whether you're at your computer or not, and offers human-in-the-loop approvals so you can review AI outputs before anything important goes live.
+It's designed for both technical and non-technical users who need reliable, repeatable business automations.

-OpenClaw is an open-source personal AI assistant that runs on your own machine.
-You talk to it through WhatsApp, Telegram, Discord, or Slack, and it can take real actions for you, like sending emails, managing calendars, running shell commands, controlling your browser, and more.
-It has persistent memory, a community-built skills system, and supports multiple AI models.
-It's powerful, though it requires self-hosting know-how or a paid cloud subscription to get started.
+OpenClaw is an open-source personal AI agent that runs on your own machine.
+Created by Peter Steinberger and now one of the fastest-growing open-source projects ever (320k+ GitHub stars), OpenClaw connects to you through WhatsApp, Telegram, Discord, Slack, and other chat apps.
+It can take real actions like sending emails, managing calendars, running shell commands, controlling your browser, and more.
+It has persistent memory, a community-built skills system with 100+ AgentSkills, and supports multiple AI models.
+It's powerful, but it requires self-hosting know-how or a paid cloud subscription to get started.

 Relay.app vs OpenClaw: Which one should you actually use?